mmin18/LayoutCast/README.md

 		...
 	}

-Start LayoutCast when your application onCreate().
+Add the following code in your application onCreate().
 And since LayoutCast is only necessary when you develop, you should always check if the BuildConfig.DEBUG == true.

 	public class MyApplication extends Application {
 		@Override